opencomputeproject/SAI/doc/fips/SAI-Proposal-FIPS-Compliance.md

 Networking Operating System (NOS) need to have cryptographic software components.
 "Library" which is a module providing cryptographic algorithms implies “FIPS inside” approach in the NOS.
 The “FIPS inside” is a way of designating one or more crypto modules with smaller boundaries, instead of one product-wise perimeter, which would encompass non-cryptographic components inside, all of them having code freeze caveat.

-This document proposes a SAI specification that will be at the MACSec/IPSec engine boundary where a single engine may be serving multiple MACSec/IPSec ports or there may be a one to one binding of the engine to the MACSec/IPSec port.

 POST trigger is defined at the switch,  MACSEC, and, IPSEC engine level.
-This is done to support different hardware architectures where POST can be run during the switch init or it can be run during the MACSEC, IPSEC egnine init.
+This is done to support different hardware architectures where POST can be run during the switch init or it can be run during the MACSEC, IPSEC engine init.

-Existing SAI specification already supports the concept of MACSec and IPSec objects and MACSec/IPSec ports.
-It also supports the concept of one to one binding of engine to MACSec/IPSec port and/or engine servicing more than one ports, where engine is the MACSec/IPSec module and the port is the corresponding MACSec/IPSec port.
+Existing MACSec/IPSec SAI specification already supports the concept of MACSec and IPSec objects and MACSec/IPSec ports.
+It supports the concept of single logical instance of MACSEc/IPSec in each direction and abstracts out the number of hardware engines present.

+This document proposes a SAI specification that maintains the current MACSec/IPSec SAI spec construct of single logical engine.

 Bring up sequence of MACSec and IPSec engine without FIPS compliance at a object boundary is as follows